vicramon/ember-tutorial/chapters/creating-the-rails-api.md

 rake db:populate
 ```

-Now you should be able to visit [http://localhost:3000/api/v1/leads.json](http://localhost:3000/api/v1/leads.json) and see the JSON output for all 30 leads. [http://localhost:3000/api/v1/leads/1.json](http://localhost:3000/api/v1/leads/1.json) should show you the first lead.
+Restart the server, and now you should be able to visit [http://localhost:3000/api/v1/leads.json](http://localhost:3000/api/v1/leads.json) and see the JSON output for all leads. [http://localhost:3000/api/v1/leads/1.json](http://localhost:3000/api/v1/leads/1.json) should show you the first lead.

 ## Puma